Our Board & Advisory Council

 Mark Cohen is Senior Distinguished Research Fellow and Lecturer in Law at Berkeley Law.
 He was formerly the Senior Advisor to the Director of the US Patent and Trademark Office (USPTO), a visiting professor at Fordham Law, a Director of International IP Policy at Fordham Law, the first USPTO official resident in China, and general counsel of a mid-sized pharmaceutical company.
 Among his many honors, Mark is the recipient of the Meritorious Service Award, the highest award granted to the Federal Service, which was awarded by the President of the United States for Mark's work on technology transfer with China.

-Chris Cooper is the Chief Financial Officer of Softbank Group International with over 30 years of experience in international business, risk management, cost reduction, financial reporting, governance, auditing, Mergers and Acquisition (M&A), and business development.
+Chris Cooper is the Managing Director of Clearlake Capital Group with over 30 years of experience in international business, risk management, cost reduction, financial reporting, governance, auditing, Mergers and Acquisition (M&A), and business development.

 Chris spent over twenty-seven years in public accounting where he managed large-scale accounting and finance projects in a wide range of industries including manufacturing, automotive, and energy.